YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Planning time after shaving

-Pre operative photos are useful, but they do not replace the final in person check.
+Photos before surgery are useful, but they do not replace the final check in the clinic.
 After shaving, the surgeon can see miniaturization, density, donor limits, crown pattern, hair shaft quality, scars, scalp inflammation, and the real shape of the thinning area more clearly.
 This is also when the hairline should be checked against the face, future loss pattern, and donor reserve.

 If the clinic is too busy, this stage can become rushed.
 The patient may be told that everything is fine, the graft number stays high, and the line is “natural” without enough explanation.
 In some cases, the plan changes suddenly after shaving.
 That does not always mean the clinic is unsafe, because real findings can change a plan.
 But a change should be explained, measured, and agreed.
 I explain this separately in the guide to hair transplant graft number changes on surgery day.